vasylievav/DuplicateForShare_Fitness-Tracker-Week1/README.md

 ## Layout and Styles

-From here on out, your job is to iteratively make the webpage look reasonably like the mockup above.
+From here on out, your job is to iteratively make the webpage look like the mockup above.
 Remember to diagram out the box model for your webpage.
+Below are some useful resources to help you along the way.

+### Colors

+[Coolors](https://coolors.co) is a great way to build a consistent color palette for your website.
+The mockup uses [these colors](https://coolors.co/edf5e1-389683-5cda95-50514f-04386c), but you're welcome to use your own color theme.

+### Icons

+Icons are a great way to invite your users to interact with your webpage.
+[FontAwesome](https://fontawesome.com/how-to-use/on-the-web/referencing-icons/basic-use) has a library of professional-looking icons that are free to use (you won't need any of their premium features here).